rafaeldjsm/Data_Science/k-prototypes_for_customer_segmentation/README.md

 5. Identify which features impact the new segmentation strategy the most.

 **This notebook aims to analyze the content of the customer database, indicating the main metrics that can be effective for the best marketing targeting.
 Based on this analysis, I develop a model that allows the clustering of doctors according to their intention to execute purchase orders, as well as their level of satisfaction, complaints and reworks.**

+It defines clusters based on the number of matching categories between the data points and the distances/inertias/cost function c are calculated by dissimilarity.